Santorini Cruise Port Guide, Things to Do, Shore Excursions

 Oia village, Santorini

 The picturesque Oia offers amazing photo ops.
-However, it is packed in July and August, so you may wait in lines for a photo!
+It is packed in July and August, so be prepared to wait in line for a photo!

 The village is most famous for the scenic views over the caldera and the magnificent sunset colors contrasting the white-washed houses and famous blue domes.
 In the village itself, besides the Blue Domed Church, there is a Naval Maritime museum interesting to explore, the Castle of Oia ruins, a picturesque windmill, small art galleries, and numerous restored small churches that you can visit.